 - Section a: Statement of the Problem Background and Identification of Needs.
 The narrative should include an explanation of the SAC's placement within the state organizational structure, a brief summary of the qualifications of the SAC Director and other key personnel, a description of the roles and responsibilities of key organizational and/or functional components involved in project activities, and a list of key personnel responsible for managing and implementing the major elements of the program. - Section b: Project Design and Implementation.
 The program narrative should fully describe the expected design and implementation of the proposed project(s).
 In developing the narrative, refer to the program design and focus areas described in the solicitation.
 This section must include a specific justification for each proposed project that explains exactly how the project will respond to capacity-building needs identified by the SAC.
 This explanation should, in effect, be a long-range plan that includes (1) an assessment of the SAC's current data collection, analysis, and publication capabilities; (2) a description of how the project(s) proposed will enhance those capabilities; and (3) a description of how the capacity built will be maintained after the conclusion of the SJS award.
-The strength of the justification and plan included will be a consideration for BJS in making a final award decision on the SAC's application.

-Section c: Impact Statement (for special-emphasis projects).
+The strength of the justification and plan included will be a consideration for BJS in making a final award decision on the SAC's application. - Section c: Impact Statement (for special-emphasis projects).
 The program narrative should include an impact statement to describe specifically how each project will support or enhance BJS or national priorities.
-The project description and design discussion is limited to 10 pages for core capacity-building projects and 15 pages for special-emphasis projects.
-The narrative should include a timeline of activities indicating, for each proposed activity, the projected duration of the activity, expected completion date, and any products expected.

-- Section d: Capabilities and Competencies Status of Prior SJS Projects.
-Applications should include the status of each award your SAC received from FY 2011 through FY 2014.
+The narrative should include a timeline of activities indicating, for each proposed activity, the projected duration of the activity, expected completion date, and any products expected. - Section d: Capabilities and Competencies Status of Prior SJS Projects.
+Applications should include the status of each award your SAC received from FY 2013 through FY 2016.
 List by theme the project(s) and associated products that you proposed to conduct/produce during the grant period.
 If any were significantly revised or replaced, briefly describe the revisions/replacements.
 For each project, indicate its status by the following categories: completed, in process, or revised/replaced.
-For each product, state if it has been published, presented at a public meeting, or otherwise recognized by whatever means. - Section e: Plan for Collecting the Data Required for this Solicitation's Performance Measures.
-Submission of performance measures data is not required for the application.
-However, grantees are expected to report on performance measures specific to the project objectives in semi-annual progress reports and final progress reports.
+For each product, state if it has been published, presented at a public meeting, or otherwise recognized by whatever means.